awsdocs/aws-lambda-developer-guide/doc_source/access-control-resource-based.md

 --principal sns.amazonaws.com --source-arn arn:aws:sns:us-east-2:123456789012:my-topic
 ```

 Some services can invoke functions in other accounts\.
 If you specify a source ARN that has your account ID in it, that isn't an issue\.
 For Amazon S3, however, the source is a bucket whose ARN doesn't have an account ID in it\.
 It's possible that you could delete the bucket and another account could create a bucket with the same name\.
-Use the `source-account` option and specify `account-id` to ensure that only resources in your account can invoke the function\.
+Use the `source-account` option with your account ID to ensure that only resources in your account can invoke the function\.

 ```
 $ aws lambda add-permission --function-name my-function --action lambda:InvokeFunction --statement-id s3-account \